gvwilson/thirdbit/src/fiction/leaderboard/index.md

 she cleaned houses in the suburbs around Sudbury.
 My *abbi* sorted trash instead of designing houses.
-Even then agents could do both jobs better and faster than people, but then how would newcomers like us prove that we deserved citizenship?
+Even then agents could do both jobs better and faster than people, but apparently that would deny newcomers a chance to prove they deserved citizenship.

-Things started to get better when the trillionaires started dying, but then the Caspian flu hit.
+Things started to get better when the trillionaires started dying.
+Then the Caspian flu hit.
 *Ummi* went first.
 My *abbi* spent his last days drawing pictures of houses he had once hoped to build, houses that could withstand the punishing heat that had made our homeland unliveable.